badgateway/ketting/readme.md

 supports an opinionated set of modern features REST services might have.

 The library supports [HAL][2], [Web Linking (HTTP Link Header)][1] and HTML5 links.
-It uses the Fetch API and is meant for client and server-side javascript.
+It uses the Fetch API and works both in the browsers and in node.js.

 ### Example